Upspin Access Control

 override rights granted by the one in the user root.

-The family would however know the existence of the secret
+The family would however know the existence of the `secret` directory, since it

 directory.